Spleen Pancreas And Liver Question And Answers

 • Peritoneal layers also meet at the upper 2/3rd of greater curvature and extend as greater omentum

-• Two layers of peritoneum meet near the fundus and forms the gastrosplenic ligament
+• Two layers of peritoneum meet near the fundus and form the gastrosplenic ligament

-• From the uppermost part of fundus, the peritoneal layer covering the posterior surface of stomach extends as gastrophrenic ligament
+• From the uppermost part of the fundus, the peritoneal layer covering the posterior surface of the stomach extends as gastrophrenic ligament

 Stomach And Stomach Bed Visceral Relations